MixedNUTS: Training-Free Accuracy-Robustness Balance via Nonlinearly Mixed Classifiers: Experiments

 \subsection{Main Experiment Results}

-The comparisons among Robust Base Classifier (RBC), Accurate Base Classifier (ABC), as well as the baseline method Mixed~\cite{Bai23a} on the three datasets are shown in \Cref{fig:nlmc}.
-The results confirm that MixedNUTS consistently achieves higher clean accuracy and better robustness than a mixed classifier without the nonlinear logit transformation, demonstrating that the transformation mitigates the accuracy-robustness trade-off.
-By quantitatively comparing MixedNUTS with its robust base classifier $h (\cdot)$, \Cref{tab:err_rate} shows that mixing classifiers with the nonlinear transformation significantly reduces the clean error rate while incurring a small robust error rate increase.
-Clearly, MixedNUTS balances accuracy and robustness \emph{without additional training}.
+\Cref{fig:nlmc} compares MixedNUTS with its robust base classifier, its accurate base classifier, and the baseline method Mixed~\citep{Bai23} on three datasets.
+Specifically, Mixed is a mixed classifier without the nonlinear logit transformations. \Cref{fig:nlmc} shows that MixedNUTS consistently achieves higher clean accuracy and better robustness than this baseline, confirming that the proposed logit transformations mitigate the overall accuracy-robustness trade-off.

+\Cref{tab:err_rate} compares MixedNUTS's relative error rate change over its robust base classifier, showing that MixedNUTS vastly reduces the clean error rate with only a slight robust error rate increase.
+Specifically, the relative clean error rate improvement is 6 to 21 times more prominent than the relative robust error rate increase.
+Clearly, MixedNUTS balances accuracy and robustness without additional training.

-Meanwhile, \Cref{fig:conf} compares the robust base classifier's confidence margins on clean and attacked data with or without our nonlinear logit transformation \cref{eq:hmap}.
+\Cref{fig:conf} compares the robust base classifier's confidence margins on clean and attacked data with or without our nonlinear logit transformation \cref{eq:hmap}.
 For each dataset, the transformation enlarges the margin gap between correct and incorrect predictions, especially in terms of the median which represents the margin majority.
-Using $\hspcstar (\cdot)$ instead of $h (\cdot)$ makes correct predictions more confident while keeping the mispredictions less confident, making the mixed classifier more accurate without losing robustness.
+Using $\hspcstar (\cdot)$ instead of $\hrob (\cdot)$ makes correct predictions more confident while keeping the mispredictions less confident, making the mixed classifier more accurate without losing robustness.

+\Cref{fig:compare} compares MixedNUTS with existing methods with the highest AutoAttack-validated adversarial robustnesses, confirming that MixedNUTS noticeably improves clean accuracy while maintaining competitive robustness.
+Moreover, since MixedNUTS can use existing or future improved accurate or even robust models as base classifiers, the entries of \Cref{fig:compare} should not be regarded as pure competitors.

+Existing models suffer from the most pronounced accuracy-robustness trade-off on CIFAR-100, where MixedNUTS offers the most prominent improvement.
+MixedNUTS boosts the clean accuracy by $7.86$ percentage points over the state-of-the-art non-mixing robust model while reducing merely $0.87$ points in robust accuracy.
+In comparison, the previous mixing method \citep{Bai24} sacrifices $3.95$ points of robustness (4.5x MixedNUTS's degradation) for a $9.99$-point clean accuracy bump using the same base models.
+Moreover, \citep{Bai24} requires training an additional mixing network component, whereas MixedNUTS is training-free (MixedNUTS is also compatible with the mixing network for even better results).
+Clearly, MixedNUTS utilizes the robustness of $\hrob (\cdot)$ more effectively and efficiently.

+On CIFAR-10 and ImageNet, achieving robustness against common attack budgets penalizes the clean accuracy less severely than on CIFAR-100.
+Nonetheless, MixedNUTS is still effective in these less suitable cases, reducing the clean error rate by $28.53 \%$/$12.14 \%$ (relative) while only sacrificing $1.91 \%$/$0.98 \%$ (relative) robust accuracy on CIFAR-10/ImageNet compared to non-mixing methods.
+On CIFAR-10, MixedNUTS matches \citep{Bai24}'s clean accuracy while reducing the robust error rate by $5.17 \%$ (relative).

 With the nonlinear transformation in place, it is still possible to adjust the emphasis between clean and robust accuracy at inference time.
 This can be achieved by simply re-running \Cref{alg:spca_opt} with a different $\beta$ value.
 Note that the MMAA step in \cref{alg:spca_opt} does not depend on $\beta$, and hence can be cached to speed up re-runs.
 Meanwhile, the computational cost of the rest of \Cref{alg:spca_opt} is marginal.
 Our experiments use $\beta = 98.5 \%$ for CIFAR-10 and -100, and use $\beta = 99.0 \%$ for ImageNet.
 The optimal $s$, $p$, $c$ values and the searching grid used in \Cref{alg:spca_opt} are discussed in \Cref{sec:mixing_details}.